tanvi-v/exadata-ansible/notes/to_do.md

 Roles to clean (comments, names, alphabetical, single parameters)
-- database_backups
-- database_home
 - exacc_vm_cluster
 - exacs_infra
 - exacs_vm_cluster
 - networking
 - pdb

-Tuesday: see if "null" works as a variable being passed in
-Wednesday: Add in the additional fields to be null

 PDB NOTES (SANTOSH)
 (always assume need to reset everything for each shell command.
 Always use absolute paths!)